-or if other arrangements are needed to accommodate participants, competition among children whose body weights does not differ more than 15% of the weight of the lightest participant in a designated event.
+If other arrangements are needed to accommodate participants, competition among children whose body weights does not differ more than 15% of the weight of the lightest participant in a designated event.

-- 1. The competition must provide the participant with a minimum of three bouts in a Round Robin format. . - 2.
+- 1. The competition must provide the participant with a minimum of three bouts in a round robin format. - 2.
 The bout begins with a grip allowed only at the front of the judogi with the collar gripping hand cannot fully cross the "frontal plane" of movement of Uke; HOWEVER, once the bout starts any other grip behind the back around the shoulder or lower back is allowed as long as it is followed by an immediate and continuous attack. - 3.
-White belts of this age group may only be involved in Skill demonstration or newaza randori and not in standing randori.
-If necessary, the white belts can be grouped in ne waza competition format with the younger age group U10. - 4.
-The following actions and techniques are not allowed and will NOT BE SCORED (The judge will explain to the judoka that such an action is not allowed).
-If the child again uses the same prohibited waza, the judge will again explain to the judoka and the coach that such action is not allowed and why).
-After a third such action, shido penalty will be given. - 4.1 Kansetsu and shime waza. - 4.2 Head locking with a grip over or around the neck. both in Tachi and ne Waza i.e. no neck squeezing is allowed in kesa gatame.
-For details see U8 and U10 rules. - 4.3 All drop down techniques, which start on one or both knees. - 4.4 Tani otoshi or makikomi waza and sutemi waza.
+White belts of this age group may only be involved in skill demonstration or ne-waza randori and not in standing randori.
+If necessary, the white belts can be grouped in ne-waza competition format with the younger age group U10. - 4.
+The following actions and techniques are not allowed and will NOT BE SCORED.
+The judge will explain to the judoka that such an action is not allowed.
+If the child uses the same prohibited waza again, the judge will again explain to the judoka and the coach that such action is not allowed and why.
+After a third such action, shido penalty will be given: - 4.1.
+Kansetsu and shime-waza. - 4.2.
+Head locking with a grip over or around the neck. both in tachi and ne-waza i.e. no neck squeezing is allowed in kesa-gatame.
+For details see U8 and U10 rules. - 4.3.
+All drop down techniques, which start on one or both knees. - 4.4.
+Tani-otoshi or makikomi-waza and sutemi-waza.
 NOTE TO REFEREES -ACTIONS THAT START AS MAKIKOMI OR SUTEMI SHOULD NOT BE SCORED.
-Actions that start with an allowed technique and then as a result of reaction of the opponent end up as makikomi waza, should be scored. - 4.5 counterrotaion techniques against one legged throws will not be scored i.e against uchi mata or harai goshi - 5.
-Tournament organizers can award gold, silver, etc. medals OR award same colour medals to all participants in this format of competition. - 6.
+Actions that start with an allowed technique

+- and then as a result of reaction of the opponent end up as makikomi waza, should be scored. - 4.5.
+Counterrotaion techniques against one-legged throws will not be scored i.e against uchi-mata or harai-goshi. - 5.
+Tournament organizers can award gold, silver, etc. medals OR award medals of the same color to all participants in this format of competition. - 6.
 Weigh-in in judogi pants and shirts; no exceptions and no weight tolerance. - 7.
-In events where winners of each bout are declared, in an absence of a technical score or equal technical score at the end of the bout the winner is determined as follows: if there is a shido penalty the winner of the bout is the competitor with no shido or less shidos; if there is a no difference in shidos, the winner is determined by a decision of the referee(s)
+In events where winners of each bout are declared, in an absence of a technical score or equal technical score at the end of the bout, the winner is determined as follows: if there is a shido penalty the winner of the bout is the competitor with no shido or less shidos; if there is a no difference in shidos, the winner is determined by a decision of the referee(s).